cysouw/diathesis/text/c08_preverbs.md

 c.
 Die verblühte Blume ist immer noch schön.
 :::

 Note that there is a fascinating phenomenon going on here that is in need of more investigation.
-Many of the 'ungrammatical' attributively used participles are actually attested, but only when they are themselves modified [@next].
+Many of the "ungrammatical" attributively used participles are actually attested, but only when they are themselves modified [@next].
 My intuition is that in such examples the participle is actually a non-finite embedded relative clause (e.g. *Mauersteine, die grau schimmeln*).
-However, whether there really is a difference between verbs that allow for a usage as 'isolated' attributive participles, like *verblüht* [@last d], vs. 'modified' attributive participles, like *geblüht* [@next a], is an open question in need of more research.
+However, whether there really is a difference between verbs that allow for a usage as "isolated" attributive participles, like *verblüht* [@last d], vs. "modified" attributive participles, like *geblüht* [@next a], is an open question in need of more research.

 ::: ex
 - grau geschimmelte Mauersteine^[~~DWDS~~: Neutsch, Erik: Spur der Steine, Halle: Mitteldeutscher Verl.
 1964 [1964], S. 387.]